-The Five College Statistics Program is committed to fostering closer ties between the faculty teaching statistics and facilitating additional curricular cooperation to continue the strong statistical presence in the Valley.
-The Five College Statisticians meet on a regular basis to coordinate activities and are currently hosting several NSF post-docs in statistics who teach at the smaller schools while pursuing research programs at the University of Massachusetts.
+The Five College Statistics Program is committed to fostering closer ties between the faculty members teaching statistics and facilitating additional curricular cooperation to continue the strong statistical presence in the Valley.
+The Five College Statisticians meet on a regular basis to coordinate activities and curricular offerings.

 2015-2017: Ben Baumer (Smith College)

 2017-2018: Andrea Foulkes (Mount Holyoke College)